andyzhangx/demo/dev/cifs/README.md

-## Patch cifs module
+## install cifs patch driver on Kubernetes agent node
-This page shows how to install cifs patch driver(with following fixes) on Kubernetes nodes with Linux kernel 5.4.x, `sysctl-install-cifs-module` daemonset will download the source code, build and then install cifs driver on every agent node.
+This page shows how to install cifs patch driver(with following fixes) on Kubernetes agent nodes with Linux kernel 5.4.x, `sysctl-install-cifs-module` daemonset will download the source code, build and then install cifs driver on every agent node.

  - details